mfitz/slakkit/README.md

 ## Deploying to AWS Lambda
 The AWS Lambda environment [automatically retries twice on failure](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-lambda-supports-max-retry-attempts-event-age-asynchronous-invocations/) for functions invoked from Cloudwatch rules, so deploying Slakkit to Lambda as described below is a nice way to get some free resilience.

-If you deploy Slakkit as described below, the resultant AWS architecture will look like:
+The resultant AWS architecture looks like:

 <kbd><img src="readme-images/slakkit-new-aws-architecture.png"/></kbd>